M4xxy/PhisingDetection/README.md

 # PhisingDetection
-Machine Learning Project
+### Machine Learning Project
-This application allows you to check if a website is likely phishing by analyzing its URL.
+#### This application allows you to check if a website is likely phishing by analyzing its URL

 **Features:**
 * Enter a website URL.